AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 ## Index Names {#index-names}

-An index definition can either be:
+An index definition can fall into one of the following three categories:

-1. An out-of-the-box index, like: `/oak:index/cqPageLucene-2`.
+1. Out-of-the-box index: This refers to a predefined index option provided as-is.
+For instance: `/oak:index/cqPageLucene-2`.

-1. A customization of an out-of-the-box index.
-Such customizations are defined by the customer like: `/oak:index/cqPageLucene-2-custom-1`.
+2. Customization of an out-of-the-box index: customers can tailor existing indexes to meet their specific requirements.
+These customizations are indicated by appending `-custom-` followed by a numerical identifier to the original index name.
+For example: `/oak:index/cqPageLucene-2-custom-1`.

-1. A fully custom index.
-One example is `/oak:index/acme.product-1-custom-2`.
-To avoid naming collisions, we require that fully custom indexes have a prefix, for example, `acme.`
+3. Fully custom index: It is possible to create an entirely new index from scratch.
+These custom indexes must have a prefix to avoid naming conflicts.
+For instance: `/oak:index/acme.product-1-custom-2`.
+In this case, the prefix is `acme.`

-Notice that both customization of an out-of-the-box index, as well as fully custom indexes, need to contain `-custom-`.
-A complete set of rules are given in the [Preparing the New Index Definition](#preparing-the-new-index-definition) section.
+Please note that both customized out-of-the-box indexes and fully custom indexes must include the -custom- keyword.
+Further details and guidelines can be found in the [preparing-the-new-index-definition]

 ## Preparing the New Index Definition {#preparing-the-new-index-definition}